ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### 	Determining Isolation Policy

-The isolation status of all individuals is stored in a map.
+The isolation status of all individuals is cached.
 These are used to determine if an individual has already been isolation, in which case they may not need a further isolation applied to them.

 ![](IsIsolating.png)